explorer855/PubSubDemo/readme.md

 ## Attention!!

 Do not commit Api Keys or any senstive information related to the App into Public/Private Repos.

-Test
+To Test the Publish/Subscribe feature with multi-cloud(AWS/GCP/AZURE), set up the necessary development environment.